Domdron/ezshare/README.md

 npm run start -- <directory-url> <output-directory>
 ```

-The directory-url is the directory listing page on the webserver of the EZ Shar
+The directory-url is the directory listing page on the webserver of the EZ Share
 card.
 For example, with the card's webserver's IP address mapped to hostname
 ezshare.card (e.g. in /etc/hosts), and with an Olympus PEN camera, the
 directory-url would be http://ezshare.card/dir?dir=A:%5CDCIM%5C100OLYMP.